-In my previous article i have given the basic idea about the SQL performance tuning tips,PL SQL performance Tuning tips as well as indexing in SQL.In this article i will try to give some checkpoints for SQL Query Optimization.I have explained the same checkpoints in other articles but this article is for start to end SQL Query Optimization.After reading this article user will get idea about What exactly the SQL Query Optimization is and how to do it step by step..There are lot of factors we need to consider in Performance tuning like the Server hardware,Speed of Server,Database using,Volume of data e.t.c.In this article i am giving you the basic idea of SQL Performance Tuning Techniques.The programmers always confused about the starting point of SQL Query tuning.
+In my previous article i have given the basic idea about the SQL performance tuning tips,PL SQL performance Tuning tips as well as indexing in SQL.In this article i will try to give some checkpoints for SQL query optimization.I have explained the same checkpoints in other articles but this article is for start to end SQL Query Optimization.After reading this article user will get idea about What exactly the SQL tuning is and how to do it step by step..There are lot of factors we need to consider in Performance tuning like the Server hardware,Speed of Server,Database using,Volume of data e.t.c.In this article i am giving you the basic idea of SQL Performance Tuning Techniques.The programmers always confused about the starting point of SQL Query tuning.
 Following are the steps which programmer needs to follow to tune the Query.

 SQL Query Optimization Technique is the process of ensuring that the SQL statements will run in the fastest possible time.

 Step 1 : Use Explain Plan Feature to check cost of query